kouhin/rrr-lazy/README.md

 A function to render placeholder.
 You can use this property to customize the placeholder.
 It receives a children and status.
 The valid value of status is one of `unload|loading|loaded`.

-#### throttle
-Type: `Number|String` Default: `250`

-The throttle is managed by an internal function that prevents performance issues from continuous firing of `scroll` events.
-Using a throttle will set a small timeout when the user scrolls and will keep throttling until the user stops.
-The default is `250` milliseconds.

 ### className
 Type: `string`